INTRODUCTION

 Try these Pelvic floor exercises.

 Remember that every woman’s journey through menopause is unique.
-Don’t hesitate to seek professional help if you’re struggling with postmenopausal symptoms.
+Don’t hesitate to seek health services or join a support group if you’re struggling with postmenopausal symptoms.
 There are numerous resources available to help you navigate this new stage of life with confidence and grace.
+You deserve to feel strong, healthy, and confident in this next stage of life!